material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/LifeOfAPlan-step3-targets.svg)

-Plans are added to a transaction.
-Plans are often added in relation to a specific target.
+Plans are associated to targets using a Transaction.

     transaction = Transaction()
     transaction.add(animation, circleView)